 So, you have grabbed your own football team wallet of your choice and hopefully this is going to last you for a long time.

-Look after it, and you will get years of use – Neglect it, you will have to part company earlier than you might want.
+By looking after it and by learning how to clean a wallet, you will get years of use out of it – neglect it and you may have to part company earlier than you want.

 Come on, why waste your money right?